Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

-Vincent van Gogh is one of the most popular painters of all-time.
-He dominates Post-Impressionism.
-He fills art books.
-He inspires modern viewers.
-In celebration of the working liaison DailyArt Magazine has with the Van Gogh Museum during May, let us celebrate this often misunderstood artist.
-His visual complexity was as deep as his mental complexity.
-Seascape near Les Saintes-Maries-de-la-Mer is from the permanent collection of the Van Gogh Museum and is often overshadowed by van Gogh’s more popular works such as The Starry Night.
+Vincent van Gogh is one of the most popular painters of all time.
+He dominates Post-Impressionism, he fills art books, and he inspires modern viewers.
+The visual complexity of his art was just as deep as his mental complexity.
+Seascape near Les Saintes-Maries-de-la-Mer is from the permanent collection of the Van Gogh Museum and is often overshadowed by Van Gogh’s more famous works such as The Starry Night.
 Let us explore this expressive image.
-Let us explore this van Gogh painting.

 Vincent van Gogh sold only a few paintings during his lifetime.
 The cliché of the starving and struggling artist could easily be applied to many years of his life.
 Van Gogh was not a financially successful artist despite his wildly popular reputation after his death.
-Sadly, van Gogh never knew the global reputation he would one day achieve.
-The irony is that while the few paintings he sold during his lifetime were for meagre prices, now his paintings easily fetch millions.
-A record-setting example is his Portrait of Doctor Gachet, which sold on 15 May 1990 in 3-minutes for 82,500,000 USD to a Japanese collector.
-Quite a stark and ironic contrast to van Gogh’s personal experience!
+Sadly, Van Gogh never knew the global reputation he would one day achieve.
+The irony is that while the few paintings he sold during his lifetime were for meagre prices, now his paintings easily fetch tens of millions of dollars.
+A record-setting example is his Portrait of Doctor Gachet, which sold on 15 May 1990 in 3 minutes for 82,500,000 USD to a Japanese collector.
+Quite a stark and ironic contrast to Van Gogh’s personal experience!

 Seascape near Les Saintes-Maries-de-la-Mer is one such painting that remained with Vincent van Gogh until his death and was later acquired by the Van Gogh Museum.
 It is a beautiful symphony of blue, green, and white with dashes of yellow and red.
 The vibrant colors of the Mediterranean Sea are expressively applied with thick and textured strokes.